The Importance of Strengthening our Practice

 The month, and particularly the first fifteen days are auspicious for dharma practice and cultivating any positive actions with body, speech and mind.
 It is also important to make special efforts in avoiding unwholesome activities.
-The full moon day of June 9th, known as Saga Dawa Düchen (the 15th day on the lunar calendar), commemorates the major events of Buddha Śākyamuni’s birth, awakening, and parinirvāṇa.
+The full moon day, known as Saga Dawa Düchen (the 15th day on the lunar calendar), commemorates the major events of Buddha Śākyamuni’s birth, awakening, and parinirvāṇa.

 Because this month witnessed these great events, Buddhists throughout the world believe that the results of our actions are multiplied during this time.
 Thus, any positive or negative karma we create with body, speech, or mind is multiplied.
 You can learn more about multiplying merit here.

 As with other Buddhist holidays, we celebrate these auspicious events by recalling the kindness of the Buddha.
 Traditionally, people gathered to recite tales of the Buddha’s life story.
 And in ancient India, local leaders sponsored processions in which devotees carried statues of the Buddha throughout the towns.